wh1zk1d/deno-rest/README.md

 ## Endpoints

-- /employees --> Returns an array of employees
+- GET /employees --> Get all employees
-- /employee/:id --> Returns a single employee
+- GET /employee/:id --> Get a single employee
+- POST /employees --> Create a new employee

 ## Setup